Cryogenic Materials Repository: A Public Resource and New Measurements for Cryogenic Research Applications: Introduction

 \section{Introduction}

-Low-temperature devices such as transition-edge sensors and kinetic induction detectors enable a host of increasingly sensitive research applications spanning the fields of experimental cosmology, particle physics, material science, quantum computing, and many more.
+Low-temperature devices such as transition-edge sensors and kinetic induction detectors enable a host of increasingly sensitive research applications spanning the fields of experimental cosmology, particle physics, material science, quantum computing, and many more \cite{delucia_TransitionEdgeSensors_2024}\cite{austermann_millimeterwave_2018}.
 These devices rely on systems capable of operating at sub-kelvin temperatures.
-Designing, building, and modeling these systems requires knowledge of material properties across many magnitude orders of temperature.
-Unifying the storage and use of available data can improve outcomes across fields.
+Designing, building, and modeling these systems requires knowledge of material properties across many orders of magnitude of temperature.
+Unifying the storage of available data can reduce design time and costs while improving outcomes across fields.

 Past efforts to build a database of cryogenic material properties have compiled fits to properties such as thermal conductivity, specific heat, and coefficient of thermal expansion \cite{woodcraft_low_2009}.
-A notable example is the website created by the Cryogenic Technologies Group at the National Institute of Standards and Technology (NIST)\cite{marquardt_cryogenic_2000}.
+A notable example is the website created by the Cryogenic Technologies Group at the National Institute of Standards and Technology (NIST)\cite{marquardt_cryogenic_2000}\cite{bradley_cryogenic_2006}\cite{bradley_properties_2016}.
 While the NIST website provides an easily accessible repository of property fits for a variety of materials, it lacks transparency in some of its source data, it cannot be easily expanded, and its format makes integration with other tools difficult.
 To address these concerns, we have developed the Cryogenic Materials Repository (CMR).
 The CMR is an easy-to-use, Python-based, public repository of thermal conductivity data, fits, and tools hosted on GitHub under the tag \verb+CMB-S4/Cryogenic_Material_Properties+.

 In Section \ref{sec:repo} we describe the CMR repository, its structure, the method for fitting thermal conductivity, and usage examples.
 Section \ref{sec:tc_testing} discusses the method for thermal conductivity testing of select Aluminum alloys and carbon fiber reinforced polymers (CFRP) at The University of Texas at Austin (UT Austin).
 Section \ref{sec:results} presents these new measurements in context with previous results.